Sullyg52/photo-mosaic/README.md

 ## Usage

 1. Choose a target image and source images to use for the mosaic.
+The more source images you use, the better your mosaic will turn out!

 2. Open resize.py in a text editor of your choosing and configure it so it resizes your source images to your liking.
 ![Change whether the script deletes old sized images and what size to make thew new source images.](images/resize-options-1.png)